The world's most destructive forest fires

 What causes forest fires?

-Forest fires can start in any number of ways and the cause could be natural or human, or a little of both – in fact, controlled burns are actually sometimes used as a tool for forest management.
-In short, the fires frequenting the media in recent years have a range of different root causes.
-In warmer parts of the world – think Australia or California (pictured) – drought and hot weather means vegetation dries out and essentially becomes the perfect fuel for fire.
+Forest fires can start in any number of ways and the cause could be natural, human or both – in fact, controlled burns are sometimes used as a tool for forest management.
+In short, the fires frequenting the media in recent years have a range of different starting points.
+In warmer parts of the world – think Australia or California (pictured) – drought and hot weather means vegetation dries out and becomes the perfect fuel for fire.

 Joao Laet/AFP/Getty Images